 Illus 3: Early Medieval Ditch in the Walled Garden with the kerbs of the 16th century path over it.

-Archaeological excavations in the north-west corner of the walled garden at Kinneil in 2017 (see Excavations at Kinneil 2017) found a large defensive ditch cutting the Roman road and overlaid by 16th century garden paths.
+Archaeological excavations in the north-west corner of the walled garden at Kinneil in 2017 (see Excavations at Kinneil 2018) found a large defensive ditch cutting the Roman road and overlaid by 16th century garden paths.
 It therefore appears to be part of the early medieval fortification.
-There is also evidence for an early stone building that was later incorporated into the north wall of the garden (see fieldwork notes) that could be equated with Crag Lyon.
+There is also evidence for an early stone building that was later incorporated into the north wall of the garden that could be equated with Crag Lyon.